By Megan Sarian

 That Urbana experience was six years ago.
 I now work for OMF under Patrick’s leadership (though he is quite a few people above me and quite a few countries away from me).
 Those powerful words, “live to be forgotten,” still challenge me.

-I’m excited to return to Urbana this year—my second time as an OMF representative.
+I’m excited to return to Urbana—my second time as an OMF representative.
 I’m excited to meet people who are magnifying Christ instead of themselves in our self-promotional world.
 I know that many will join the ranks of those who, instead of stepping up for recognition, are laying their lives at Jesus’ feet.
 I believe that heaven waits for the cries of students who will make an eternity-altering decision this year—those who will live to be forgotten.

 Share this Post